Adem Crosby Nursing Award

 2016 winner Anita Cox (centre) with her colleagues from the Gold Coast University Hospital

-Congratulations to this year’s winner – Anita Cox from the Gold Coast University Hospital.
+Congratulations to 2016′s winner – Anita Cox from the Gold Coast University Hospital.

-This $5,000 award is open to any registered nurse currently caring for haematology/oncology patients in Queensland.
-Jointly supported by Team Adem and the Leukaemia Foundation, the award supports self-development and enhanced expertise in caring for blood cancer and other oncology patients.
+This $5,000 award was open to any registered nurse caring for haematology/oncology patients in Queensland.
+Jointly supported by Team Adem and the Leukaemia Foundation, the award supported self-development and enhanced expertise in caring for blood cancer and other oncology patients.